 Tulsa is an awesome community.
 This city is very generous and charitable.
 The homeless charities provide fantastic services, and many churches and organizations come downtown and provide food and clothing to the homeless.
 This is God's work, and Tulsa does it well - just one of the reasons why we love this city!
 This is why FreedomTruth Ministries has chosen to focus on spiritual ministry to the homeless, as the physical ministry appears to already be very well taken care of.
 Jesus said, "What good is it for someone to gain the whole world, and yet forfeit their own soul?"
 While it is fantastic many homeless find food and clothing in Tulsa, their deepest need is to find freedom and life in Jesus.
 This truly is spiritual warfare, fighting against the powers of darkness over the souls of men and women.

-FreedomTruth Ministries currently performs chapel services at the Salvation Army Center of Hope every week on Wednesday evenings.
-We also perform street ministry on Wednesday mornings near the intersection of N. Elwood & Archer.
-These ministries include performance of gospel music, talking with people about Jesus, praying with people, and handing out gospel literature & devotional booklets.
+FreedomTruth Ministries currently performs weekly chapel services at the Salvation Army Center of Hope on Wednesday evenings.
+We also perform street ministry every Saturday morning at 8:15 AM in front of The Tulsa Day Center, near the intersection of N. Elwood & Archer.
+These ministries include performance of Christian music, talking with people about Jesus, praying with people, and handing out literature & devotional booklets.

-If you'd like to be involved in the Wednesday morning or evening ministries, please contact us through the website.
+If you'd like to help with the Wednesday evening chapel service or the Saturday morning street ministry, please contact us through this website.

 Goals for the Future: